arangodb/docs/3.10/deployment-oneshard.md

 {% include hint-ee-arangograph.md feature="The OneShard option" %}

-In an ArangoDB cluster, the OneShard deployment restricts collections to a single shard and places them on one DB-Server.
-This way, whole queries can be pushed to and executed on that server.
+The OneShard option for ArangoDB clusters restricts databases to a single shard and places them on one DB-Server node.
+This way, whole queries can be pushed to and executed on that server, massively reducing cluster-internal communication.
 The Coordinator only gets back the final result.

+Queries are always limited to a single database, and with the data of a whole database on a single node, the OneShard option allows running transactions with ACID guarantees on shard leaders.

-This setup is highly recommended for most graph use cases and join-heavy queries.
+A OneShard setup is highly recommended for most graph use cases and join-heavy queries.

 {% hint 'info' %}
 For graphs larger than what fits on a single DB-Server node, you can use the